caffeinated/modules/README.md

 Documentation
 -------------
-You will find user friendly documentation here: [Modules Documentation](http://codex.caffeinated.ninja/modules)
+You will find user friendly and updated documentation in the wiki here: [Modules Documentation](https://github.com/caffeinated/modules/wiki)

 Quick Installation
 ------------------